martinsumner/riak_kv/docs/RiakTheoryGuide.md

 Compaction is managed in the ledger by the penciller's clerk (the `leveled_pclerk`), and in the Journal by the inker's clerk (the `leveled_iclerk`).

 Compaction of the ledger is enforced by fresh write activity.
 New writes to the store are appended to the active Journal file and then the related key and metadata changes added to an in-memory cache of recent ledger updates within the Bookie.
 When the in-memory cache reaches an approximate threshold then the cache will be flushed to the in-memory cache of the Penciller.
-When the number of the Penciller's in-memory cache lines reaches an approximate threshold, it must write a new "level-zero" file to disk.
+When the number of the Penciller's in-memory cache lines reach an approximate threshold, it must write a new "level-zero" file to disk.

 > All thresholds and timeouts in leveled are approximate, as any configured values must be jittered to avoid accidental coordination of activity between vnodes, either within a node or within a preflist.